rahsunk/61040-portfolio/README.md

 2. I am half Japanese and half African-American.
 3. My hobbies include playing video games, long walks, and international travel.

+My goals for this semester:

+- Create a cool project from a well thought-out design.
+- Learn more about full-stack development.
+- Learn how to incorporate LLM use safely and ethically.

 _Here's a picture of Kirby because why not_

 ![Kirby is not here right now](assets/kirby-puffy.png)